liut2/maze-auto-solver/README.md

 maze-auto-solver
 ================

 This is a program I wrote in Java to transform the text-form maze into a two dimensional maze and automatically solve it.
-After you compile the java code, you should input: java Maze maze.txt showsolution
+After you compile the java code, you should enter in the terminal: java Maze maze.txt showsolution